clivetong/Talks/NetConf2025/README.md

 ---

 - Xmas time project for five people.
 What is the hardest part of developing and deploying cloud apps
-- Human writes and maintains a lot of scripts - model in somethign with more structure to enable tooling
+- Human writes and maintains a lot of scripts - model in something with more structure to enable tooling

 [Project Tye announcement](https://devblogs.microsoft.com/dotnet/introducing-project-tye/)
 [Project Tye repository](https://github.com/dotnet/tye)